UNINETTSigma2/documentation/getting_help/qa-sessions.md

 suggestions on how to improve services, and get advice for your projects.

-Join us on [Zoom](https://uit.zoom.us/j/69737142337), get yourself a coffee or tea and have a chat.
+Join us on [Zoom](https://uit.zoom.us/j/67223892093), get yourself a coffee or tea and have a chat.
 It doesn't matter from which institute or university you are, you are **welcome to join at any time**.

-This time we will start with a **15 min seminar about running programs/jobs on GPUs.** Afterwards we have the open question and answer session where you can ask all question not just about GPUs.
+This time we will start with a **15 min seminar about tools and databases for bioinformatics.** Afterwards we have the open question and answer session where you can ask all question not just about bioinformatics tools.

 We can talk about:
 - Questions regarding compute resources, data storage and management.